crufter/haquery/README.md

 ```

 'cat' means create attribute.
 Note that the names are not final.
 Any suggestion is welcome.
-div became div', and head is called head' to avoid clash with prelude.
+div became div', and head is called head' to avoid clash with Prelude.

 If you want, you can use the general tag form too: